 Whether having fun in the backyard pool, going to the beach or fishing by a river, knowing water safety skills is a must for all ages.

 Learning to swim gives you the skills you need to know to safely stay afloat in the water, confident to move through the water, treading water, to name but a few.
-For more information of the Kids Alive water safety program, click here.
+Kids Alive Do The Five has more information of the water safety programs for children.

 A Great Form of Exercise